empyrealus/safety_rating/README.md

 Drivers will be able to improve this score overtime and this score may be affected by a variety of factors.

 __Note__

-No driver should **never** be denied coverage or charged so excessively that coverage be deemed unobtainable, when using the score profile to assess liability.
+> A driver should **never** be denied coverage or charged so excessively that coverage be deemed unobtainable, when using the score profile to assess liability.

 # Features Format and View in Tubular format